 11. Frixion Pens

 This is one other marking tool I use a lot.
-There’s a specific tailor’s chalk you can use but I often run out of it (or break it into one hundred tiny pieces… I hate it), so I always keep a couple of boxes of plain chalk, the one you can use on regular chalkboard: it’s cheap, comes in many colours and is good for most situations!
+There’s a specific tailor’s chalk you can use but I often run out of it (or break it into one hundred tiny pieces… I hate it), so I always keep a couple of boxes of plain chalk, the one you can use on the regular chalkboard: it’s cheap, comes in many colors and is good for most situations!
 The only fact against it is that his markings won’t last long, so use it when you expect to finish your sewing project within the day, just to be sure!
 Remember: Check if it leaves traces, trying to brush it out before marking all your fabric.